Graphical Analysis In Exercises 21–24, you are asked to compare t... | Channels for Pearson+

 1

-Step 1: Observe the three graphs provided.
-Each graph represents a data set with values distributed along the x-axis (10, 11, 12, 13, 14).
-The y-axis indicates the frequency of each value.
-The spread of the data points will help estimate the sample standard deviation for each data set.
+Step 1: Observe the three histograms provided.
+Each histogram represents a different data set.
+The spread and concentration of the data entries will help estimate the sample standard deviation.
+Wider spreads typically indicate higher standard deviations, while narrower spreads suggest lower standard deviations.

-Step 2: Calculate the mean (average) for each data set.
-To do this, sum all the values in the data set, weighted by their frequency, and divide by the total number of data points.
-Use the formula: , where is the total number of data points.

-Step 3: Estimate the sample standard deviation for each data set.
-The standard deviation measures the spread of the data around the mean.
-Use the formula: , where is the mean and is the total number of data points.

-Step 4: Compare the spread of the data points visually.
-For example, in the first graph, the data points are concentrated closer to the mean, suggesting a smaller standard deviation.
-In the second graph, the data points are more spread out, indicating a larger standard deviation.
-The third graph appears to have an intermediate spread.
+Step 3: For the second histogram (ii), the data entries are concentrated at the extremes (4 and 10) with minimal frequencies in the middle.
+This indicates a larger spread and likely a higher standard deviation compared to the first histogram.
+Apply the same formula for standard deviation, ensuring to account for the extreme values.

+Step 4: For the third histogram (iii), the data entries are tightly concentrated around 6, 7, and 8, with no entries outside this range.
+This suggests a very narrow spread and a low standard deviation.
+Use the standard deviation formula, noting the limited range of values.

-Step 5: After calculating the sample standard deviations for each data set using the formula, compare the calculated values to your visual estimates.
-This will help verify the accuracy of your estimates and provide insight into the relationship between the spread of data and the standard deviation.
+Step 5: After estimating the standard deviations for each histogram, calculate the exact values using the formula provided.
+Compare the calculated values to your initial estimates to determine how close your estimates were to the actual standard deviations.

 Verified video answer for a similar problem: